The QDC Neptune is the company’s entry-level single balanced armature universal IEM. It retails for $198.

 On Android, the playback and mic support is smooth, clear, and even.
 Volume is well controlled going up in single steps per click and playback control has very little if any delay in response times.
 There is no iOS support as far as I can tell for the in-line for playback controls.

 The Neptune is actually quite small.
 Being small combined with its inner shell concave means it will sit quite deep in the basin of your outer ear negating any concerns about its short nozzle.
 The comfort levels, much like the Haka and IT01 are superb as a result of those little but very important design choices.

 The nozzle does have a slight bend much like you would find in a custom design also so the tip pressure is more central than biased to one side or another.
 That being said the Neptune does rely a bit on tip choices to get that final level of seal and isolation.

-qdc do supply a number of tips but all are silicone in a single or dual flange configuration.
+qdc does supply a number of tips but all are silicone in a single or dual flange configuration.
 The small dual flange tips are truly tiny.
 I am not entirely sure who would use them, perhaps little people?
-I would have thrown them out and put in a single or two set of foam tips in a medium and large format just as a 3rd choice.
+I would have thrown them out and put in a single or two sets of foam tips in a medium and large format just as a 3rd choice.

 Using the stock tips the isolation is just average and it will produce a generally brighter signature.
 Foams on the Neptune delivers better levels of isolation as well as a bit more body to the signature.

 This is some very nice packaging indeed from qdc for the Neptune.
 This is a full display book cover style box that opens up nicely to display the IEMs in all their glory.
 Underneath you get what I call a fair complement of accessories including the single bore and dual flange tips in s/m/l size and a cleaning pick/brush.
 You also get a small velcro organizer strap for the cable.

 However, it is the carry case that I want to drool over because it is fantastic at this price point.
 This is a boxy faux-leather tan finished design with a magnetized top lid-locking system.